and3rson/raid/assets/index.md

   - To request a key, please send me an email (<a@dun.ai>) or ping me in Telegram ([\@andunai](https://t.me/andunai)).
   - Include the key with every request in `X-API-Key` header.

+Please be aware that this API is rate-limited.
+If you spam more than 10 RPS, you will be throttled.

 ## Endpoints